Rita Panahi

-Rita Panahi (born 1976) is an Australian conservative political commentator and columnist of Iranian descent.
-She is a columnist in the Herald Sun, owned by News Corp Australia, is the host of The Rita Panahi Show and Lefties Losing It on Sky News Australia and is a contributor to Sunrise on the Seven Network.
+Rita Panahi is an American and Australian conservative political commentator and columnist of Iranian descent.
+She is a columnist in the Herald Sun, owned by News Corp Australia, is the host of The Rita Panahi Show and Lefties Losing It on News24, and is a contributor to Sunrise on the Seven Network.
 She is on the radio at 3AW and 2GB.
-Her views have been described as conservative and right wing.
-As of September 2025 Lefties Losing It was rated as the 24th most popular podcast on YouTube in the United States.
+Her views have been described as conservative and far-right.

 Early life and education

 Rita Panahi was born in Pine Bluff, Arkansas, United States, the child of Iranian parents.
+The family returned to Iran during her infancy, living on the coast and moving to Tehran by 1979.
+Her mother worked for a hospital associated with the Shah at the time of the Iranian Revolution.
 Her mother was a midwife, and her father was an agricultural engineer.
 Panahi holds dual Australian and American citizenship, in addition to her Iranian citizenship until 1984.
-The family returned to Iran during her infancy, living on the coast and moving to Tehran by 1979.
-Her mother worked for a hospital associated with the Shah at the time of the Iranian Revolution.

-Panahi described her parents as "relaxed Muslims who were not particularly political".
-However, her family was targeted by the Shia Islamist government of the Ayatollah Khomeini.
+Panahi described her parents as "relaxed Shia Muslims who were not particularly political".
+However, her family was targeted following the Islamic Revolution by the Shia Islamist government of the Ayatollah Khomeini due to their connections with the Shah.
 In 1984, they were accepted by Australia as refugees and subsequently lived in Melbourne.

-Panahi worked in banking while attending Monash University, studying but not completing a Bachelor of Business in Finance.
+Panahi worked in banking while attending Monash University, studying but not completing a Bachelor of Business in finance.
 She joined Australian Young Labor and volunteered in the 1996 election campaign.
 Panahi worked as a personal banker at Colonial Mutual and was the youngest branch manager in the company's history.
-She has a child with an undisclosed father and was a single parent as of 2016.
+She has a child with an undisclosed father and is a single parent as of 2016.

 When she was in her 30s, feeling her lack of tertiary qualifications was unfinished business, she enrolled in and completed a Master of Business Administration from Swinburne University.